 - Check if the employer is mentioned in mass media: you may find a public release on a new project or initiative.

 - Look for the employer’s presence on social media.
 Do they have a Facebook page?
-What do they post on Twitter and LinkedIn?
+Do they post on Twitter, Instagram, and LinkedIn?
 Find out whether any of their senior executives has posted an interview on YouTube.

 - Reach out and talk to people who work at or may know someone working in the organization.
 Check LinkedIn and Alumnifire to see if there are AU alums affiliated with the employer.
 Ask to connect and chat.